Arduino and HC-05/HC-06 Bluetooth Module Complete Tutorial

 void loop() {

-state = Serial.read(); // Read the data from the serial port
+state = Serial.read(); // Read the incoming byte

 digitalWrite(ledPin, LOW); // Turn LED OFF